cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 - The ``workflow_state`` trigger function, like the ``cylc workflow-state`` command, must have read-access to the upstream workflow's public database.
-- The cycle point argument is supplied by a string template ``%(point)s``.
-The string templates available to trigger function arguments are described in :ref:`Custom Trigger Functions`).
+- The cycle point is supplied by a string template ``%(point)s``.
+The string templates available to trigger functions arguments are described in :ref:`Custom Trigger Functions`).

 The return value of the ``workflow_state`` trigger function looks like